As symbols of national pride, Olympians hold special status with citizens, consumers and provide great partnership opportunity for brands.

 Sportswear and athletic equipment giant Nike aims to position its brand with top notch gear that enables any person to reach greatness.
 To bolster this image of an elite brand of exceptional quality, they have partnered with many Olympic athletes who have earned the perception of greatness.

-Nike is currently partnered with 45 Olympic athletes from around the globe.
+Nike partnered with 45 Olympic athletes from around the globe.
 They have major partnerships with some of the bigger name medal winners, such as tennis player Serena Williams.
 Nike’s alliance with Williams is far reaching, encompassing video ads, billboards and her own product collection.
 Williams is one of the pieces in Nike’s ‘Unlimited’ campaign that launched around the Rio 2016 Olympics.

 These top notch athletes have helped Nike gain and retain their image of the world-class sporting goods brand.